-- ❖ To make students aware about structures and unions in C language. - ❖ To provide exposure on various searching and sorting techniques. - To provide exposure on various data structures like stacks, queues, circular queues and linked lists etc., - ❖ To develop solutions for various problems by using C Programming Language by students.
+- To make students aware about structures and unions in C language. - To provide exposure on various searching and sorting techniques. - To provide exposure on various data structures like stacks, queues, circular queues and linked lists etc., - To develop solutions for various problems by using C Programming Language by students.

-- Develop programs with user defined data types. - ❖ Apply various file handling techniques for better data management - ❖ Apply stacks in various applications - ❖ Apply queues in various applications and distinguish between stacks and queues. - ❖ Analyze various dynamic data structures. - ❖ Implement various searching and sorting techniques
+- At the end of this course, the student would be able to - Develop programs with user defined data types. - Apply various file handling techniques for better data management - Apply stacks in various applications - Apply queues in various applications and distinguish between stacks and queues. - Analyze various dynamic data structures. - Implement various searching and sorting techniques